-Introductory Component: (12 credits) (May be waived.)
+Introductory Component: (12 credits) (May be waived based upon equivalent prior coursework or experience.)
 The Introductory Component replaces some elective credits for those who have not already taken the undergraduate equivalent of those courses.

-- BIBL 5103 OT Introduction: Background and Theology - BIBL 5203 NT Introduction: Background and Theology - BIBL 5553 Reading the Bible: Exegesis and Interpretation - THEO 5213 Christian Theology: An Introduction
+BIBL 5103 OT Introduction: Background and Theology BIBL 5203 NT Introduction: Background and Theology BIBL 5553 Reading the Bible: Exegesis and Interpretation THEO 5213 Christian Theology: An Introduction